A Window in London: Production

 Filming took place at Waterloo Bridge which was still under construction.
-Filming also took place at the Thames, Embankment, the Chelsea Palace, the Savoy Court, Dolphin Square and on the London District Railway.
+Filming also took place at the Thames Embankment, the Chelsea Palace, the Savoy Court, Dolphin Square and on the London District Railway.
 On 8 June 1939, Kinematograph Weekly announced that exterior scenes would "be filmed at Baron's Court Underground Station and in Parliament Square."

 Eliot Makeham who had an uncredited role as the doorman previously had roles in Mason's East Meets West and Take My Tip.
 In the past when Patricia Roc saw several West End productions, she saw "many of the great actors" (including Michael Redgrave) perform on stage.
-The "central plot" of A Window in London inspired Jules White's Hiss and Yell.
+The "central plot" of A Window in London inspired Jules White's short 1946 film Hiss and Yell.

 Release

 A Window in London was released theatrically in London in 1940 and 1942 in USA.
 The running time of the American release was 8 minutes shorter than the original running time.
 In July 2015 (over 75 years after the film's theatrical release), the BFI launched the Britain On Film archive, in which thousands of unseen films (including A Window in London) have been digitised and available for viewing via the BFI player.
 Later that year as part of the London on Film season from September to October, A Window in London was shown at BFI Southbank (near where filming took place).